Bandura’s Social Learning Theory

 - Reward: The behaviorist reinforcement that increases the cognitive connection between the action and the reward (Neal Miller, 2021, February).

-Albert Bandura (1925-2021), one of five children of parents who emigrated to Canada from Eastern Europe, hails from Mundare in Alberta, Canada.
-His hardworking parents lived lives of modest means, though they created a caring environment that celebrated life.
-Mundare is a small agricultural town about one hour east of the Edmonton metropolitan area, and like many such towns, it had a single school.
-However, Albert was extraordinary and soon outgrew the regional educational opportunities.
+Albert Bandura’s (1925-2021) parents emigrated from Eastern Europe to Canada, where he was born in the town of Mundare.
+His hardworking parents weren’t wealthy, but they created a caring home.
+Mundare is a small farming town about one hour east of the city of Edmonton.
+Like many such towns, it had a single school.
+However, was highly intelligent and needed more education than the town could provide.

-Bandura eventually received a Ph.D. in clinical psychology from the University of Iowa and worked within the scope of his degree at the Wichita Guidance Center.
+Bandura later earned a Ph.D. in clinical psychology from the University of Iowa and worked at the Wichita Guidance Center.
 He later moved to Stanford University, where he began research into his areas of interest, including the study of anti-social tendencies in boys from middle-class families.
 These studies examined children’s self-regulation, self-efficacy, and self-reflection.

 Vignette: Reciprocal Determinism